Burnout (vehicle): Practice

 Performing a burnout in a front wheel drive vehicle is usually achieved by engaging the parking brake to lock up the rear tires along with stomping the gas to break the front wheels loose.

-To perform a burnout in a rear wheel drive vehicle the driver has to simultaneously engage the gas and brake pedals.
+To perform a burnout in a rear wheel drive vehicle, the driver has to simultaneously engage the gas and brake pedals.
 The brake pedal will require modulation, as the goal is to allow the rear tires to spin while holding the car in place with the front wheels remaining motionless.
 At a certain point of balance, the front brakes will prevent the car from moving forward while the rear brakes will have insufficient grip to keep the wheels from spinning, since engine power is transferred to the rear wheels only.

-To do a burnout in a manual transmission vehicle you first start in neutral, then you press and hold the clutch, shift into first gear, floor the gas, and finally dump the clutch and quickly move your foot onto the brake pedal to hold the brakes.
-After this you can then release off the brakes to peel out or you can stand on it.
-It is worth noting that this will put a large amount of strain on your drivetrain due to the shock from engaging the clutch.

 It is possible to make rear-wheel drive burnouts easier by installing "line locks", which allows the front brakes to be selectively activated by holding down a switch and releasing the brake pedal and freeing the rear brakes.

 Burnouts are most difficult to perform in four-wheel drive and all-wheel drive cars, as they have better traction than FWD or RWD vehicles.
 It requires significantly more powerful engines to break all four tires loose at the same time, and the tires will spin for only a short while before all four gain traction.